 Develop a National Net Zero Interdependence Framework that supports the ability to define and clarify the systemic relationships that limit institutional agency.
-The framework should provide a set of tactical patterns for addressing intractability in the form of ecosystem response archetypes versus university-centred action alone.
+The framework should provide a set of tactical patterns for addressing intractability.
+This would likely take the form of ecosystem response archetypes versus university-centred action alone.